MartinStokroos/TrueRMS/README.md

 <u>Common Methods</u>

-This method starts the acquisition for both, continuous scan and single scan mode:
+This method starts the acquisition for both, the continuous scan and for single scan:
 `void start(void);`

 This method stops the acquisition:
 `void stop(void);`

-The method update must be called on basis of a regular time interval to obtain accurate readings.
-The loop iteration time defines the sample rate. `Value` is the (instantaneous) input sample value:
+Update must be called on basis of a regular time interval to obtain accurate readings.
+The loop iteration time defines the sample rate. `Value` is the (instantaneous) sample value:
 `void update(int Value);`

-Calculates the output value(s) from the last acquisition run:
+Publish calculates the output value(s) from the last acquisition run:
 `void publish(void);`

 ## Usage
-* First create an instance of the library object, for example here we define *gridVolt*:
+* First create an instance of the library object, for example we define *gridVolt*:
 ```
 Rms gridVolt;
 ```